maxplomer/resume/README.md

 Sept - Oct 2016 (Mango Concept) and Feb - March 2016 (Truveris)<br>
 New York, NY<br>
    Project: Mango Concept / ClipNinja.com<br>
-   ●   Finished the API started by previous consultant and built a frontend to access it using HTML/CSS/React, also handled all deployment of the app on Heroku
+   ●   Finished the API started by previous consultant and built a frontend to access it using HTML/CSS/React, also handled all deployment of the app on Heroku<br>
    ●   Integrate Auth0 authentication in order to quickly allow login via email or Facebook login, as well as reset password.
-Make synchronous API call in custom field validator function to make sure username is unique
+Make synchronous API call in custom field validator function to make sure username is unique<br>
    ●   Architected system to use Amazon S3 to store video clips and user generated videos, and on the Rails server making a system call to FFmpeg (the leading multimedia framework)
    Project: Truveris / OneRx.com<br>
    ●   Collaborated with UX/UI team at a pharmaceutical software company correcting React.js app to mock-ups and troubleshooting responsive design elements in a mobile-friendly frontend with complex CSS inheritance<br>